 Desperate for economic relief, communities all across the nation petitioned to have land made into national and state parks by the CCC.
 Sarasota and the Myakka River Valley were approved for a CCC camp thanks to the work of Arthur Britton Edwards.

-A. B. Edwards, an orphan who raised his six siblings, was a brilliant real estate marketer and the first mayor of Sarasota.
-He took a small town of less than 300 people and incentivized developers and urban socialites seeking pastoral beauty to move.
+Edwards, an orphan who raised his six siblings, was a brilliant real estate marketer and the first mayor of Sarasota.
+He persuaded developers and urban socialites seeking pastoral beauty to move to a small town of fewer than 300 people.
 He worked with developer Bertha Palmer to build a railroad and irrigation systems.

 As a result, Sarasota flourished.

-Edwards also appreciated the innate natural value of the Myakka River Valley.
+Edwards also appreciated the innate natural value of the Myakka River valley.
 He described the land as “priceless heritage” and sought to preserve it.
-It had been Bertha Palmer’s cattle and swine ranch, but fell into near abandonment after her passing.
+It had been Palmer’s cattle and swine ranch, but it fell into near abandonment after her passing.
 The inception of the CCC provided the perfect opportunity to protect this land.

-First, he petitioned the National Park Service to create a national park.
-However, they were so inundated with requests, this one fell to the side.
-Unwilling to give up, he petitioned Florida State Forester Henry Lee Baker to make this land a state park.
+First, Edwards petitioned the National Park Service to create a national park.
+However, federal officials were so inundated with requests that this one fell aside.
+Unwilling to give up, Edwards petitioned Florida State Forester Henry Lee Baker to make the land a state park.
 Baker obliged under one condition: Edwards needed to guarantee enough land in just two weeks.

 Edwards’ first land acquisition was remnants of Bertha Palmer’s ranch.
-He struck a tax deal and acquired 17,000 acres for just 37.5 cents per acre from Palmer's heir.
-Then, he promised the Curry lands.
-This was farmland under foreclosure, and was the most controversial undertaking.
+He struck a tax deal and acquired 17,000 acres for just 37.5 cents per acre from Palmer's heiress.
+Then he promised the Curry lands, which was farmland under foreclosure and was the most controversial undertaking.
 Governments were very hesitant to seize foreclosed farmlands in the Great Depression.
-However, because of the foreclosed status, Edwards promised about 6,000 acres for Myakka River State Park.
+However, because of the foreclosed status, Edwards was able to secure 6,000 acres for what became Myakka River State Park.

-Finally, just at the deadline, Edwards pursued one more area of land.
-Following a hushed rumor, he approached two of Bertha Palmer’s sons, Potter Palmer and Honoré Palmer.
+Finally, just at the deadline, Edwards sought one more area of land.
+Pursuing a hushed rumor, he approached two of Bertha Palmer’s sons, Potter Palmer and Honoré Palmer.
 They were considering a land donation in honor of their mother.

-The discussed acreage was exceptional — higher elevation makes it ideal for an ecosystem that is under water during the summer.
-Finally, after multiple meetings and much pressure from Edwards, less than two days before the deadline, the sons agreed to the 960-acre donation.
-Edwards had now accumulated 25,000 acres (39 square miles), which was plenty for establishing Myakka River State Park.
+The discussed acreage was exceptional — it had higher elevation ideal for an ecosystem that is under water during the summer.
+Finally, after multiple meetings and much pressure from Edwards, the sons agreed to a 960-acre donation just two days before the deadline.
+In only two weeks, Edwards accumulated 25,000 acres (39 square miles), which was enough to establish Myakka River State Park.

-CCC enrollees were typically impoverished, unmarried men, 18 to 25 years old.
+CCC enrollees were typically impoverished, unmarried men of about 18 to 25 years old.

 Once recruited, they had their Army-run physical examination and signed up for a six-month term.
-If no alternate employment was available, an enrollee could renew three more times (a total period of two years).
+If no alternate employment was available, an enrollee could renew three more times (for a total of two years).
 The Army provided housing, clothing, food and organization, while the Department of the Interior (and related interested parties) created the projects.

 The first CCC enrollees at Myakka River State Park faced extremely tough conditions.
-There were no barracks, so they were sleeping in tents.
-Sometimes, they would find rattlesnakes slithering through them.
-Additionally, mosquitoes love Myakka's swamplands, and some of the men fell ill with malaria.
+There were no barracks, so they slept in tents.
+Sometimes, they would find rattlesnakes slithering through.
+Additionally, mosquitoes infested Myakka's swamplands, and some of the men fell ill to malaria.
 Sanitation and food also posed problems.

-While these conditions seem terrible for those of us accustomed to beds, air conditioning and bug spray, there was an allure in joining the CCC.
+While these conditions might deter those of us accustomed to beds, air conditioning and bug spray, there was also plenty of appeal to joining the CCC.

-At home, young men couldn’t find work, were forced to share food and cramped living conditions with parents and siblings, and were unable to access resources necessary for educational and job advancement.
+At home, young men couldn’t find work, were forced to share food and cramped living conditions with parents and siblings, and were unable to access resources necessary for education and jobs.
 Although it took a few weeks, basic needs like housing and food were met at Myakka.

-The enrollees earned salaries and also had educational and recreational opportunities.
-They worked for $30 per month, with $25 going to their families and keeping $5 for themselves.
+Best of all, the "CCC boys" earned a salary.
+They worked for $30 per month, often sending $25 back home to their families and keeping $5 for themselves.